All Episodes

 And like I said, she's just not representing the values of Wyoming.

-And everything that I'm hearing on the ground here in Wyoming, there are there are solid candidates that that they are gonna do, well, it wouldn't take much, but they're gonna do a much better job at representing Wyoming than Liz Cheney ever did.
+Well, it wouldn't take much, but they're going to do a much better job at representing Wyoming than Liz Cheney ever did.

 Look, my read on this from the outside, knowing politicians as I know them, my impression is all of this is being done on purpose.

-She knew the consequences, she didn't care.
+She didn't care.

-Then they're not people that have any influence with the base of the party in any way.
+They're not people that have any influence with the base of the party in any way.

-The Never Trumpers, Lincoln Project people, if Trump runs in 2024, they they will do all in their power to stop him and work against them.
+The Never Trumpers, Lincoln Project people, if Trump runs in 2024, they will do all in their power to stop him and work against them.

-But yet then on the other hand, tell us they're conservative.
+But yet then, on the other hand, tell us they're conservative.

 They're not conservative.